 2. Use Micro-Fiber Cloths To Clean Dust

 Micro-fiber cloths are an amazing cleaning tool.
 They attract dust like a magnet and then you can just throw them in the washer when you are done.

 They can be used dry or a little damp.

 Tip: Never use fabric softener on microfiber cloths because they will not attract dust as well.

 Also, let them air dry.

-4. Wear Micro-fiber slippers.
 These cool Dust Mop Slippers are awesome!
-They pick up all that stuff as you are walking around.
+They pick up all the dusty dirt as you are walking around.

 Another dusting trick is to rub a rubber glove on your sofa to create static to attract the dust and then just vacuum it or use your lint-roller.

 5. Use A Pillowcase On Your Ceiling Fan